 He picked at the label on his bottle, the paper moist but refusing to come off cleanly.
 His eyes burned into the logo, his brow furled.
-The television was turned up, a few guys on the other side of the bar watching a game.
+The television was loud, a few guys on the other side of the bar watching a sport’s game.

 It was dead tonight, not many people in the tavern.
 Josh had a rough day at the manor, the Elite vampires all riled up because Monroe, a master vampire hunter, was in town.

-He killed some green Elites, the new vamps not having much experience in the field and were easy targets for the hunters.
+He slaughtered a handful of green Elites, the new vamps not having much experience in the field.
+This made them easy targets for the vampire hunters.
 Monroe was Master Vallore’s biggest adversary and the strongest hunter out there.
 He was supposed to be terrifying and Josh was glad his shift was over when it happened and he didn’t run into him.

-Samson, the head of the Caron Elites, had a bunch of security added to the manor, and hopefully, it wouldn’t happen again.
+Samson, the head of the Caron Elites, beefed up the manor’s security systems, and hopefully, it wouldn’t happen again.
 Still, the thought was unsettling.

 His phone beeped, Josh lazily pulling it out of his pocket.
 He read the message.